 Salida is a business-friendly city that supports its local business owners and operators.
 We recommend anyone forming a new business start by reading through the resource guide developed by the Colorado Department of Revenue.
 For more specific information about operating a business in Salida, contact the City Clerk.

 In order to begin doing business in Salida, you must:

 - Register your business with the State of Colorado

 - You must register your business with the Secretary of State.
 The City does not require a general business license.
 Certain types of businesses, however, must register with the City and/or apply for special licenses (eg. arborist, alcohol sales, marijuana sales, short-term property rentals).
 Useful information about registration, and starting a new business generally, may be found as part of this resource guide.

 - Register for a sales tax license and/or employee witholding

 - If you will have sales and/or employees, you must register with the Colorado Department of Revenue for sales tax, state wage withholding and unemployment insurance.
 If you know what you need, go directly to their list of forms.
-If you already have a sales tax license in for another area in the state, you must add your Salida location to your existing license.
+If you already have an existing Colorado sales tax license for another area in the state, you must add your Salida location to your existing license.

 - Zoning Verification

 - If you are thinking of opening a new business, be sure that what you are planning meets the zoning requirements of the proposed location.
 Zoning requirements can be found at on the Zoning and Land Use page or by calling the City Planner at (719) 530-2628.
 If the use of the use of the building is changing a change of use applicationmay be required to be completed prior to opening your business.

 - Verification of Customer Classification for Water & Wastewater Service